Clostridioides difficile infection (CDI)

 Investigation codes for Clostridioides difficile

-The following MDS codes are part of an algorithm developed to identify all samples where C. difficile has been found by culture, or by molecular biological techniques (PCR) for C. difficile or C. difficile toxins.
+The following MDS codes (link in danish) are part of an algorithm developed to identify all samples where C. difficile has been found by culture, or by molecular biological techniques (PCR) for C. difficile or C. difficile toxins.

 Investigation codes and text: